grap/openupgrade_wiki_backup/[WIP]-Infrastructure-for-a-new-Odoo-release.md

   Run with Odoo configuration option `module_coverage_file_folder = <some folder>`.
 * On success, propose the migration of `upgrade_analysis` into server-tools, and the analysis files into openupgrade.
-  Replace the previous coverage file (e.g. `docsource/modules140-150`) with the file generated in `<some folder>`
+  Replace the previous coverage file (e.g. `docsource/modules140-150`) with the file generated in `<some folder>` Add a line for the previous distribution to `build_openupgrade_docs`.

 # TODO